for Education and Industry

 - What Boolean Algebra is.

-The PLC Simulator has five screens of information:
+PLC Simulator 10 has four screens of information:

 - I/O Connections screen showing the input and output

-cylinders, conveyors, solenoids, photoeyes, etc. that move in response
+conveyors, solenoids, photoeyes, robots, etc. that move in

 Build your own machines on the Machine Layout screen (not

-"canned" demos) and watch them move in response to the ladder logic you
+just "canned" demos) and watch them move in response to the ladder

 Program features include:

 - Input Switches operable from the computer keyboard or

 - Instantaneous Relay contacts (normally-open and